Leah and Rachel

 In the end, Jacob fathered twelve sons and some daughters.
 Leah bore him six sons.
 Zilpah, Leah’s maidservant, bore him two.
 Rachel bore him two.
 Bilhah, Rachel’s maidservant, bore him another two (Genesis 35:23-36).

 The strife between Leah and Rachel was an example to why the Levitical law that specified that a man should not marry two sisters was given: “Nor shall you take a woman as a rival to her sister, to uncover her nakedness while the other is alive” (Leviticus 18:18).
-The bigamy that had been occasioned by Laban’s deception and Jacob’s affection brought friction and regret to the homes of both men.
+The bigamy that had been carried out by Laban’s deception and Jacob’s affection brought strife and regret to the homes of both men.

 In His service,